semgrep/semgrep-docs/docs/deepsemgrep.md

 ### Using class inheritance with typed metavariables

-The class is not always in the same line you want to match.
-That’s why Semgrep implemented [typed metavariables](https://semgrep.dev/docs/writing-rules/pattern-syntax/#typed-metavariables) in several languages.
+To search for variables of a certain class, Semgrep enables you to scan for [typed metavariables](https://semgrep.dev/docs/writing-rules/pattern-syntax/#typed-metavariables) in several languages.
 The following rule has been written by the Semgrep community to check for vulnerability to the log4j exploit, Log4Shell.

 Rule:
 ```yaml